oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

  1. The attacker obtains an authorization code (see attacker (A3)).
 For the rest of the attack, only the capabilities of a web attacker (A1) are required.
- 2. From his own device, the attacker starts a regular OAuth authorization process with the legitimate client.
+ 2. From the attacker's own device, the attacker starts a regular OAuth authorization process with the legitimate client.
  3. In the response of the authorization server to the legitimate client, the attacker replaces the newly created authorization code with the stolen